ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Quarterly Data Health and Security Audit.md

 1. [ ] Validate off-boarded employees have been removed from Sisense access.
     <details>

-   * [ ] Step 1: In order to get latest data loaded into 'sheetload_sisense_users' table, Google Sheet needs to be updated to perform this check.
-Run below SQL in Sisense under database `periscope_usage_data` and paste the data in google sheet (https://docs.google.com/spreadsheets/d/1oY6YhTuXYqy5ujlTxrQKf7KCDNpPwKWD_hZmzR1UPIo/edit#gid=0).
-Make sure Step 1 task is done atlease 1 day before running SQL in Step 2 as sheetload runs once in 24 hours to get latest data loaded from sheetload into 'sheetload_sisense_users' table.
+   * [ ] Step 1: In order to get latest data loaded into table `legacy.sheetload_sisense_users`, Google Sheet needs to be updated with latest data from `users` table.
+Tp update the latest data, run below SQL in Sisense under database `periscope_usage_data` and paste the data in google sheet (https://docs.google.com/spreadsheets/d/1oY6YhTuXYqy5ujlTxrQKf7KCDNpPwKWD_hZmzR1UPIo/edit#gid=0).
+Make sure Step 1 is completed atlease 1 day before running SQL in Step 2, as sheetload runs once in 24 hours to get latest data loaded from google sheetload into `legacy.sheetload_sisense_users` table.

     ```sql